Çağlar Çorumlu: Early life

 Çorumlu was born in 1977 in Merzifon.
 His parents were teachers.
 In 1994, he graduated from Merzifon High School and then moved to Eskişehir.
 In 2000, he finished his studies at Anadolu University with a degree in tourism and hotel management..
 While studying, he joined the theatre club of his university.
 After finishing his studies, he moved to Istanbul in 2000 to pursue a career in theatre.
 He soon started a career on stage as well as on television.
-His first professional experience on stage was at Cabaret Taksim.
-He then had a role on the sitcom 7 Numara as Yusuf Güdük..
-In 2007, he joined the crew of Istanbul City Theatres and worked for them until 2013.
-In 2013, he founded his own theatre company TiyatrOPS..
-Aside from his career in theatre, he has appeared in various movies and TV series.
-In 2010, he was praised for his role in Çağan Irmak's movie Prensesin Uykusu.
-Additionally, in 2012, for his performance in an adaptation of Oriental Dentist, he received the Best Actor in a Musical or Comedy award at the 16th Afife Jale Theatre Awards.
-He played singer Zeki Müren in hit comedy film Arif V 216.
-He worked as an actor for numerous different roles in the theatrical Güldür Güldür Show, which were released on Show TV.
-He played in projects of famous humour writers like Gülse Birsel, Cem Yılmaz, and Yılmaz Erdoğan.